Skip to main content

 xpm uninstall @xpack-dev-tools/openocd --verbose

-To completely remove the package from the user global xPacks store:
+To completely remove the package from the user's global xPacks store:

 xpm uninstall --global @xpack-dev-tools/openocd --verbose